bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-03.md

 - Narth, an old farmer: “Sister Garaele, who oversees the Shrine of Luck, recently left town for a few days, then returned wounded and exhausted.”
 - Elsa, a gossipy barmaid: “Daran Edermath, the orchard keeper, grows the best apples.
 You would never guess that he is a former adventurer.”
-- Lanar, a miner: “Orc raiders have been seen on the east end of Tribal Trail.
+- Lanar, a miner: “Orc raiders have been seen on the east end of Westgulch Trail.
 The town master is looking for someone to run them off.”
 - Trilena, the innkeeper’s wife: “Thel Dendrar, a local woodcarver, stood up to those Redbrands a ten-day ago when they came by his shop and leered at his wife.
 The ruffians murdered him.
 Several townsfolk saw it happen.
 They grabbed his body, and now his wife, daughter, and son have gone missing.”
 - Pip, Toblen’s youngest son: “Qeline Alderleaf’s son, Carp, said he found a secret tunnel in the woods, but Redbrands almost caught him.”
 - Freda, a weaver: “The Redbrands hassle every business in town except for the Phandalin Miners’ Exchange.
 They don’t want trouble with Halia Thornton who runs it.”